John Dewey Distinguished Service Professor

 Sonin earned an MSc and PhD in mathematics from Moscow State University and an MA in economics at Moscow’s New Economic School (NES), was a postdoctoral fellow at Harvard University’s Davis Center for Russian and Eurasian Studies, served on the faculty of NES and HSE University in Moscow, and was also a member of the Institute for Advanced Study in Princeton.
 Now he is affiliated with HSE University and Stockholm Institute of Transition Economics as a visiting professor and adviser.

-In addition to his academic work, Sonin writes a column for VTimes and a blog on Russian political and economic issues.
+In addition to his academic work, Sonin blogs on Russian political and economic issues.